twigphp/Twig/doc/documentation_comments.rst

 Documentation Comments
 ======================

-.. versionadded:: 3.29

-    Documentation comments were added in Twig 3.29.
 This feature is **experimental** and can change based on usage and feedback.

 Documentation comments describe template constructs and variable bindings.
 Tools such as IDEs, static analyzers and documentation generators can read this